What is TaaS All About? | Testing-as-a-Service

 Essentially, it is an outsourcing model, in which a service provider performs testing activities on behalf of software developing companies' employees.
 In the past years, TaaS has demonstrated significant benefits over traditional testing environments and will continue to do so in 2021 as Software Testing Market alone is worth $45billion in yearly revenue.

-What service does it include?
+What services does TaaS typically include?

-What are the benefits?
+What are the benefits of using TaaS?